Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: Model

 \section{Model}

-Our system has $k$ identical servers.
+We model a system with $k$ identical servers managed by a centralized scheduler.
+Arriving jobs are placed in a central queue.
+We consider the case where jobs are preemptible and malleable, meaning that the scheduler can change the number of servers on which a job runs over time.
+While more complex architectures may exist, this scenario is common in a wide range of real-world systems that process parallelizable jobs.

 Without loss of generality (WLOG), we assume each server runs at speed~1.
 We assume that each job belongs to one of $\ell$ \emph{job classes}.
 Each job class, $i$, has its own job size distribution, denoted by the random variable $S_i$, and parallelizability level, $c_i$.

-A job's {\em size} denotes its running time on a {\em single} server.
+A job's {\em size} denotes its running time (service time) on a {\em single} server.
 We generally assume that job sizes are unknown and exponentially distributed, i.e.,

-We will consider other job size distributions in Section \ref{sec:disc}.
-While an individual job's size is unknown to the system, the system does know the class of each job, and hence its size distribution.
+Our theoretical results assume exponential job sizes, but we discuss other size distributions in Section \ref{sec:eval:gen}.

 Class $i$ jobs have a \emph{parallelizability level} of $c_i$, meaning a class $i$ job can run on up to $c_i$ servers.
 When a class $i$ job is run on $m\leq c_i$ servers, the job is served at rate $m$.
 As a result, this job's remaining service time is distributed as $\mbox{Exp}(m\cdot\mu_i)$.
-We consider the case where jobs are preemptible and malleable, meaning that the number of servers on which a job runs can change over time.